 The light in the office was still on at the community hall.
 “Still here, Vicar?”

 “Still here.
 How was the meeting?”

 “Chaos.
 The outcome was already settled I reckon.”

-The vicar was wearing a dust mask over his face; the kind of thing that painters & decorators or Japanese tourists wore.
+The vicar was wearing a dust mask over her face; the kind of thing that painters & decorators or Japanese tourists wore.
 “This hasn’t done much good.
 My head’s pounding.”

-He collected up a pile of papers from his desk.
+She collected up a pile of papers from her desk.
 Some notes & a stack of photocopies.
 “Would you put a couple of these up round your end?”

 “Sure,” said Gareth.